 Martin Collins, focusing on the designation of six cities of refuge in Exodus 21:12-13, finds a spiritual parallel outlined in God's annual Holy days, beginning with Christ as a refuge for us in the Passover and our making a refuge for others during the Fe. . .

 In this message on God's promises of protection and healing, Richard Ritenbaugh identifies several conditions for receiving them, including God's sovereignty, God's purpose, and one's level of growth.
-A way to see things "God's way" involves replacing our carnal, egocentric viewpoint with outgoing concern.
-We must transpose our "me first" attitude with a "you first" one.
-Nonetheless, God's promises stand, and He is very willing to fulfill them for us.
+A way to see things "God's way" involves repl. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.